Treatment resistant depression in primary care

 - Is the patient taking their medication regularly?
 If not, why not?
 Often, patients have misconceptions about antidepressants which can cause ambivalence or reticence in taking the prescribed course of treatment.
 Dispelling misconceptions is often enough to enable patients to comply with treatment

 - Does the dosage need to be increased?
-Often patients with an acute mental illness attempt to “soldier on” without taking sufficient rest.
+Often patients with an acute mental illness attempt to 'soldier on' without taking sufficient rest.
 Explain that this is counter-productive to recovery

 - Do family members thwart recovery by making excessive demands on the patient?
 A brief explanation of the condition to the family member can make a difference in this case

 If the patient is reluctant to continue with their medication due to unacceptable side effects, it may be worth changing to an antidepressant with a different side effect profile.
 However, if an antidepressant isn’t working but is well tolerated, try a higher dose.
-Following recent guidelines, paroxetine should not be used above 20mg daily, and citalopram should not be used about 40mg daily for depression, owing to reports of occasional arrhythmias at higher doses.
+Following recent guidelines, paroxetine should not be used above 20mg daily, and citalopram should not be used above 40mg daily for depression, owing to reports of occasional arrhythmias at higher doses.

 If there is no response within four to six weeks, then the antidepressant will probably not work; if there is a partial response, it is worth waiting another four to six weeks to see whether an adequate response will follow.